torileatherman/news_articles_sentiment/README.md

  1. Login to HuggingFace with authorization token
  2. Set BACKFILL = True, ENCODER_EXIST = False
  3. Set BACKFILL = False, ENCODER_EXIST = True

+ #### Preprocessing
+We define four functions to perform preprocessing, and two functions to be utilized depending on the parameter BACKFILL as mentioned above.
+The first function defined, preprocess_inputs() receives the dataframe, and outputs a cleaned dataframe.
+The function drops any NA values and resets the indices, and creates a duplicate column 'Headline_string' which allows us to encode the column 'Headline' for our model.
+We then encode the column 'Sentiment' using LabelEncoder().
+Additionally, we utilize a function, headline_to_sequence(), which receives a the column 'Headline' as a string, and outputs text that that has removed unusual characters, converted each letter to lowercase, tokenized and stemmed each word, and removed any stopwords using nltk.stopwords.

+We then pass the dataframe through our function, tokenize_pad_sequences() which receives a dataframe, tokenizes the input text into sequences of integers, and pads each sequence to the same length.
+It will then return the processed dataframe.
+Within this function, after tokenizing the 'Headline', a function save_encoder_to_hw is called.
+This function first checks if there is an encoder already stored in Hopsworks, and if not will create the model and upload the recent version based on the encoding for the 'Headline' column.

+These four functions are used in tandem, and then called by either the load_process() function if BACKFILL == True, or the scrape_process if BACKFILL == False.
+Finally when running this file, the preprocessed training data or preprocessed batch data will be pushed to HuggingFace for storage.

 ### Training Pipeline